[Step-by-step] Python Decorators Explained with Examples for Beginners

 - The original function starts execution (6).

-This is the simple Python decorator example.
+This is a simple Python decorator example.
 You can also pass the arguments to the Python decorators.

 Python Decorators Example with Two Arguments